yutaogura/Ex-based-Analyzer/README.md

    ```
 ### for Windows

-1. open power shell, then
+1. open power shell (run as administrator), then
 ```
 npm install --global --production windows-build-tools
 ```